filmstarr/iOS.MF/README.md

 The theme uses the Adk Skype Emoticons to give crisp retina smileys (licence: http://creativecommons.org/licenses/by/3.0/) and the Simple Line Icons set from Graphic Burger (http://graphicburger.com/simple-line-icons-set-vol-1/, see also vol-2, vol-3 and vol-4).

-Internally we use the jQuery, Hammer.js, Touchy and jQuery Autosize libraries.
+Internally we use jQuery, jQuery Mobile, jQuery Autosize, Hammer.js and energize.js libraries.